azad6026/nikpro-source/content/blog/the-css-nth-child-selector-explained-with-examples.md

   - CSS selectors
   - nth-child
 ---
-The CSS3<code class=" language-undefined">:nth-child </code>selector is a pseudo class used to select elements by a numeric expression.
+The CSS3<code class=" language-undefined">:nth-child selector is a pseudo class used to select elements by a numeric expression.
 Lets take a look at how nth-child works.

 ## The nth-child syntax